benxgh1996/Goofy-Grandad/README.md

 out-of-date browser (such as older versions of Internet Explorer).
 - If the Facebook timeline on the events page is scaling incorrectly, refresh the web page.
-The third-party code provided by Facebook only allows the Facebook timeline to be rescaled on load of a web page.
+The third-party code provided by Facebook only allows the Facebook timeline to be rescaled after the web page is loaded.
 - If the contact form notifies you of an email sending failure, verify that you are connected to the Internet and try again.
 - If the embedded youtube video is not displaying, verify that the video link